dmgonzalez8/OMR/README.md

 ## Barline Extraction and Measure Detection

 ### Barline Processing
 We extracted barlines from segmented images using the color properties defined in [`compute_barline_bboxs.py`](compute_barline_bboxs.py).
-This script:
-- Automatically scans all JSON files in the directory.
+This script automatically scans all JSON files in the directory and processes them using multiprocessing.
-- Processes them using multiprocessing to enhance efficiency.

 ### Measure Detection
 We implemented a recursive algorithm to detect measures from barlines.
 However, there are some limitations: